SAP-archive/cloud-cap-nodejs-codejam/exercises/09/readme.md

 1. Why do we put the internationalization file in the `srv/` directory (rather than the `app/` directory)?

-1. What other features can you imagine being useful to users and supported by Fiori Elements and annotations?

 1. Which variable have you accessed in the `mta.yaml` descriptor and where has it been defined?